-We shall take a firm attitude against anti-social force or organization that threatens the safety and order of the citizens of society.
+We shall take a firm attitude against anti-social forces or organizations that threaten the safety and order of the citizens of society.

 15. Relationship with Society

 We aim to be a good corporate citizen that is trusted by society and we shall do our best to act with humility and modesty while at the same time having self-awareness and taking pride in our actions.
 Moreover, we shall participate in social contribution activities centered on environmental conservation, education support, and cooperation with the local community.